Learn about retention policies and retention labels

 You can apply specific retention settings to just inactive mailboxes.
 This configuration isn't possible with a static scope because at the time the policy is assigned, static scopes don't support the specific inclusion of recipients with inactive mailboxes.

-Advantages of using static scopes:
+Advantages of using static scopes over adaptive scopes:

 Simpler configuration if you want all instances automatically selected for a workload.

-For "includes" and "excludes", this choice can be a simpler configuration initially if the numbers of instances that you have to specify are low and do not change.
+For "includes" and "excludes", this choice can be a simpler configuration initially if the numbers of instances that you have to specify are low and don't change.
 However, when these number of instances start to increase and you have frequent changes in your organization that require you to reconfigure your policies, adaptive scopes can be simpler to configure and much easier to maintain.

 The Skype for Business and Exchange public folders locations don't support adaptive scopes.
 For those locations, you must use a static scope.